On deck? Put it on.

 PFDs save lives

 For those in a high-risk industry like commercial fishing, it’s never “just another day at work.”
 Drowning is the leading cause of death for B.C.’s fishermen, and safety in commercial fishing remains a top concern.
-From 2011 to 2015, 10 people never made it home from work, 8 of these fatalities were drownings which might have been prevented had PFDs been worn.
+There were 24 work-related deaths in the commercial fishing industry between 2007 and 2018.
+Of those, 15 were drowning related.
 No matter what your role is on the vessel, crew safety affects everyone.

-As the Skipper, your crew will follow your example; it’s your responsibility to make sure everyone on deck wears a PFD — including you.
+If you’re a crewmember on the deck of a fishing vessel, you are required by regulation to wear a PFD or lifejacket.
+As the master (or skipper), your crew will follow your example; it’s your responsibility to make sure everyone on deck wears a PFD — including you.

 As the skipper, you’re responsible for the health and safety of your crew while on the water.
 Ensuring the safety of your crew includes:

 - Providing training and instruction on workplace hazards

 - Making sure everyone on the crew — including you — uses protective equipment and devices, including PFDs and lifejackets